“FENWAY'S BEST PLAYERS”

 #5 TURK EDWARDS T

-In the 1930s, pro football was a small world compared with today’s game – on and off the field.
-Turk Edwards was literally a large reflection of that.
-Turk, a 6-foot-2, 265-pound tackle, was gigantic for his day.
-Called the "Rock of Gibraltar" and the "bouncing boulder," among other nicknames, he played eight seasons (1932 to 1939) for the Boston Redskins and Washington Redskins franchise.
-He was one of the fastest men in pro football, despite his exceptional tonnage.
-He used to spill many of the league’s fastest halfbacks after they had outdistanced all others.
+In the 1930s, pro football was a small world compared with today’s game.
+Turk Edwards, a 6-foot-2, 265-pound tackle, was gigantic for his day.
+Called the "Rock of Gibraltar" and the "bouncing boulder," among other nicknames, he was among the fastest men in pro football, despite his exceptional tonnage.
+For the Redskins, he was a tremendous blocker and tackler at a time when players often stayed on the field for 60 minutes.
+He toyed with opponents using overwhelming strength and power, yet he had the speed to chase down ball-carriers and used to spill many of the league’s fastest halfbacks after they had outdistanced all others.

-Turk received offers in 1932 to play for the New York Giants, Portsmouth (N.H.)
-Spartans and Boston Braves.
-He chose the Braves, who submitted the highest offer of $1,500 for a 10-game season.
-From Washington state, he even drove a busload of players to Boston for tryouts with the Braves.
-One of eight NFL teams, the Braves were kicking off their inaugural season.
-Turk proved to be one of their prized catches and established himself as a dominant force on offense and defense.
+After graduating Washington State, Turk received offers in 1932 to play for the New York Giants, Portsmouth Spartans and Boston Braves (Redskins).
+He chose the Braves, who submitted the highest offer and he even drove a busload of his teammates to Boston for tryouts with the Braves.

-In 1969, he was inducted into the Pro Football Hall of Fame, which noted that he "played with such immovable and impregnable tendencies and, thus, became the best of his era."
+Turk Edwards claimed All-NFL honors in 1932, 1933, 1936 and 1937, and in 1969, he was inducted into the Pro Football Hall of Fame, which noted that he played with immovable and impregnable tendencies, becoming the best of his era.
+By the 1940 season, Turk was only one of two remaining players from the 1932 Braves.

 After a ling illness, Turk Edwards passed away at his home, on January 12, 1973, in Kirkland, Washington at age 65.